 Under the FD&C Act, the FDA incentivizes the development of drugs that meet the definition of a "rare pediatric disease," defined to mean a serious or life-threatening disease in which the serious of life-threatening manifestations primarily affect individuals aged from birth to 18 years and the disease affects fewer than 200,000 individuals in the United States or affects more than 200,000 in the United States and for which there is no reasonable expectation that the cost of developing and making in the United States a drug for such disease or condition will be received from sales in the United States of such drug.
 The sponsor of a product candidate for a rare pediatric disease may be eligible for a voucher that can be used to obtain a priority review for a subsequent human drug application after the date of approval of the rare pediatric disease drug product, referred to as a priority review voucher, or PRV.
 A sponsor may request rare pediatric disease designation from the FDA prior to the submission of its NDA.
-A rare pediatric disease designation does not guarantee that a sponsor will receive a PRV upon approval of their marketing application if they request such a voucher in their original marketing application and meet all of the eligibility criteria.
+A rare pediatric disease designation does not guarantee that a sponsor will receive a PRV upon approval of its NDA.
+Moreover, a sponsor who chooses not to submit a rare pediatric disease designation request may nonetheless receive a PRV upon approval of their marketing application if they request such a voucher in their original marketing application and meet all of the eligibility criteria.
 If a PRV is received, it may be sold or transferred an unlimited number of times.
 Congress has extended the PRV program until September 30, 2020, with the potential for PRVs to be granted until 2022.